Drive sales on autopilot with ecommerce-focused featuresSee Features

 Use a Familiar Name

 The last thing you want your users to see in the “from” field is “[email protected][your domain].”
-It’s impersonal, and you’re going to need a really, really good subject line to even convert a handful of clicks.
+No-reply email is impersonal, and you’re going to need a really, really good subject line to even convert a handful of clicks.
 Use a real name, and that personal touch will get people to look further.

 This is also true for email addresses like “[email protected][your domain].”
 For example, suppose you’re selling “Amy’s Scented Candles.”
 Why not send your emails from “[email protected][your domain]” instead?
 It’s much more likely to get people’s attention.

 Question marks and exclamation marks can add emphasis to your text!
 So who wouldn’t want to use them?
 In general, one or the other is a great choice.